justinchiu/probLang/chapters/presentation.md

 corresponding threshold, with the pronoun RE taking precedence over the demonstrative.
 If the entity's access is lower than both thresholds, we default to the definite description.

+This is indeed similar to the Tessler and Goodman model of generics in spirit.
+A referring expression is “endorsed” if an entity’s access exceeds a threshold.
+However, the main difference is that there are multiple thresholds which have an ordering according to preference.
+Rather than just endorsing a referring expression in isolation, the speaker must pick the expression that has the highest preference as well as appropriate threshold according to the entity’s accessibility.

 We introduce a softer meaning function in order to prevent all paths from having zero mass during inference.
 This comes up, for example, in the following situation: